Adeen1607/BI-DASHBOARDS/README.md

 # BI-DASHBOARDS
-This repository is a collection of works and dashboards i have built in my career
+This repository is a collection of my worksheets and dashboards i have built in my career.

  TO VIEW THE FULL WORKSHEETS AND DASHBOARDS YOU CAN DOWNLOAD THE TWBX TABLEAU FILEAND OPEN IN ANY VERSION OF TABLEAU , EITHER TABLEAU DESKTOP OR TABLEAU PUBIC.